artirix/artirix_data_models/README.md

 - changed classes to stop inheriting from `Struct`, had some problems with inheritance.
 - `Aggregation`, `Aggregation::Value` and `MetricAggregation` now using the same inspection as models.

+### ~0.7.0~ (YANKED)

+Yanked because of bug on Aggregations.
+Released 0.7.1 with the fix.
+Changeset moved too to 0.7.1

 ### 0.6.7

 - aggregations use `key_as_string` as name of the bucket value if it exists, if not then it uses `key` and if that also does not exist then it uses `name`